pnewhook/MVCContrib/src/T4MVC/T4MVCHostMvcApp/T4MVC Files/readme.txt

 HISTORY:

+2.6.31 (09-17-2010):
+- Improve error message when T4MVC generated files are out of date.

 2.6.30 (09-05-2010):
 - Changed ExplicitHtmlHelpersForPartials flag to be off by default (and fix a small issue when it's off)
 - Handled System.NotImplementedException if project type (e.g. Installer) does not implement CodeModel property